 There are a number of myths about the nearby Lagarfljót lake due to the famous Lagarfljót worm.
 The Lagarfljót worm is more of a …serpent than a worm.
 The story comes from Icelandic folklore.

 People still claim to see the worm (now) although there’s some really nice hiking in the forest surrounding the lake.
 Try your best to spot the Lagarfljót worm!)
+We stayed at the most lovely guesthouse where the host welcomed us with

 Day trips from Egilsstaðir (Add 1-2 days)